Qi: Concept

 References to concepts analogous to qi are found in many Asian belief systems.
 Philosophical conceptions of qi from the earliest records of Chinese philosophy (5th century BCE) correspond to Western notions of humours and to the ancient Hindu yogic concept of prana.
 An early form of qi comes from the writings of the Chinese philosopher Mencius (4th century BCE).

 The ancient Chinese described qi as "life force".
 They believed it permeated everything and linked their surroundings together.
 Qi was also linked to the flow of energy around and through the body, forming a cohesive functioning unit.
 By understanding the rhythm and flow of qi, they believed they could guide exercises and treatments to provide stability and longevity.

 Although the concept has been important within many Chinese philosophies, over the centuries the descriptions of qi have varied and have sometimes been in conflict.
 Until China came into contact with Western scientific and philosophical ideas, the Chinese had not categorized all things in terms of matter and energy.
 Qi and li (理: "pattern") were 'fundamental' categories similar to matter and energy.

+"In later Chinese philosophy, qi was thought of as the fundamental 'stuff' out of which everything in the universe condenses and into which it eventually dissipates."

 Fairly early on, some Chinese thinkers began to believe that there were different fractions of qi—the coarsest and heaviest fractions formed solids, lighter fractions formed liquids, and the most ethereal fractions were the "lifebreath" that animated living beings.
 Yuanqi is a notion of innate or prenatal qi which is distinguished from acquired qi that a person may develop over their lifetime.